Wnatat/gitlab-helm/README.md

 # Usage

-You can access your gitlab instance at the url `gitlab.<your-domain>`.
+You can access your gitlab instance at the url `https://gitlab.<your-domain>`.

-You can monitor your cluster at the url `monitoring.gitlab.<your-domain>`
+You can monitor your cluster at the url `https://monitoring.gitlab.<your-domain>`

-You can create a CI pipeline for docker images and Helm charts as shown in the `gitlab-ci.yaml` file.
+You can create a docker images CI pipeline and Helm charts as shown in the `gitlab-ci.yaml` example file below:
 ```yaml
 image: docker:latest